tardate/LittleArduinoProjects/Electronics101/CD4069/LogicProbe/README.md

 ### Construction

-The first inverter is used as a buffer of the input signal.
+The first inverter (IC1a) is used as a buffer of the input signal.

 When LOW input:

 * first inverter output will be high
 * with high output, D2 (green) on, D1 (red) off
-* a fixed high signal will stall the oscillator on the 5th and 6th inverter gates
-* R4 pulls the 5th inverter input high, thus final inverter output will also be high, and D3 (yellow) off

 When HIGH input:

 * first inverter output will be low
 * with low output, D2 (green) off, D1 (red) on
-* a fixed low signal will stall the oscillator on the 2nd and 3rd NOR gates
-* R4 pulls the 5th inverter input high, thus final inverter output will also be high, and D3 (yellow) off

-When input is oscillating:

-* D2 (green), D1 (red) will flicker based on instantaneous input state
-* oscillating input to the 5th inverter will enable the oscillator on 5th and 6th inverter gates
-* final inverter output will oscillate, causing D3 (yellow) to light up
+The second inverter (IC1f) feeds a simple RC high-pass filter i.e. edge detector (C1,R4).
+This is buffered by IC1e and triggers an LED driven by IC1d; note these could be combined on one inverter.
+With an oscillating input, the edge detector will cause D3 (yellow) to flicker at the same frequency (limited by the RC time constant).

 ![bb](./assets/LogicProbe_bb.jpg?raw=true)